ukchukx/essentials/design_patterns/src/main/java/patterns/behavioural/state/README.md

 # Relations with Other Patterns
 * **Bridge**, **State**, **Strategy** (and to some degree **Adapter**) have very similar structures.
 Indeed, all of these patterns are based on composition, which is delegating work to other objects.
 However, they all solve different problems.
 A pattern isn’t just a recipe for structuring your code in a specific way.
 It can also communicate to other developers the problem the pattern solves.
 * **State** can be considered as an extension of **Strategy**.
-Both patterns are based on composition: they change the behavior of the context by delegating some work to helper objects.
+Both patterns are based on composition: they change the behaviour of the context by delegating some work to helper objects.
 Strategy makes these objects completely independent and unaware of each other.
 However, State doesn’t restrict dependencies between concrete states, letting them alter the state of the context at will.

 ## Usage
 The State pattern is commonly used in Java to convert massive switch-base state machines into the objects.